 But if you smoke, you could be forcing them to smoke too!

-could be making on the long term health of you and your child.
+And the more you continue to smoke, the more impact you could be making on the long term health of you and your child.

 Let's see, do you: Teach them to guard against stranger danger?
 Warn them about pools, roads, electricity, sharp objects?
 Wash your hands and teach them to do so also?
 Dab their cuts with antiseptic?
 Buy and prepare wholesome food?